Topics:

 Now, Tom has started a savings account which he enjoys using “to buy Christmas presents for my family and friends.
 It is really nice to get things for other people and see them smile.”
 Daniel and Tom enjoy making people smile through acts of service as well.
 Together, they often care for Tom’s elderly neighbor by changing her bird feeders, cleaning her driveway, raking leaves, and keeping her company.
 Tom’s generosity and commitment have provided Daniel with not only a model to emulate, but also a friend.

 You can become someone’s role model, too!
-Click here to become a mentor or find a program in your area.
+Become a mentor or find a program in your area.

 Authors: Michelle Jones, Mariah Himes